 The described research is conducted in collaboration between the Division of Analytical Pharmaceutical Chemistry at the Faculty of Pharmacy, Uppsala University, and the Department of Chemistry, Environment and Feed Hygiene at the National Veterinary Institute (SVA), Uppsala, Sweden.
 The mass spectrometric analyses are carried out at SVA, where a state-of-the-art collection of instruments is available.
 Furthermore, the staff at SVA has a long experience in mass spectrometric bioanalysis of drugs, from a scientific as well as a technical point of view.

-Ulf Bondesson, Adjunct Professor Mikael Hedeland, Visiting Professor Axel Rydevik, PhD student Annelie Hansson, PhD student Hanna Thorén, student
+Ulf Bondesson, Professor Mikael Hedeland, Adjunct Professor Annelie Hansson, PhD student Matilda Åkesson, student